Kyubyong/quasi-rnn/README.md

 * The Paper set the maximum sequence length to 300 characters, but we changed it to 150 due to the limitation of our single gpu (GTX 1080 8GB).
 * We applied a greedy decoder at the inference phase, not the beam search decoder.
 * We didn't reverse source sentences.
-But you can set the 'reverse_inputs` in `hyperparams.py` True to do it yourself.

 ## Work Flow